Some of the church’s responses to sexual abuse by clergy have startled me. But I was surprised by the reactions of non-churchgoers as well.

 Hopefully, it won’t be an issue.
 But pride always precedes a fall.
-Unfortunately, very few churches who have experienced sexual abuse by clergy saw it coming.
-Moreover, with the advent of non-disclosure agreements, many church members would be unaware that an incident or settlement had even occurred at their location.
+Unfortunately, very few churches that have experienced sexual abuse by clergy saw it coming.
+Moreover, with the advent of non-disclosure agreements, many church members would be unaware that an incident or settlement had occurred at their location.

 3. “They are trying to bring a good man down.”

 Some will make excuses for the perpetrators because of the good they have accomplished.
 However, there is a difference between doing good things and being a good person.
 God help us if we are so blind that we can’t tell the difference.

 Some will want to dismiss the allegation of abuse because it happened in the past.
 But most people understand that the justice system does not summarily dismiss legal consequences and punishment.
 Neither should the church.